 Implementation

-At Rubix Studios, we understand the challenges of selecting the right CRM—it's a journey we've navigated ourselves.
-We explored various options, from self-hosted and integrated to cloud-based solutions, even developing our own in the process.
-Ultimately, we discovered that a successful CRM demands continuous management in both development and integration.
-This led us to choose a SaaS solution, where a dedicated team manages the software, allowing us to focus on our core competencies in branding, marketing, product development, and managed services.
+At Rubix Studios we understand the challenges of selecting the right CRM, a journey we have navigated ourselves.
+We evaluated self hosted, integrated, and cloud based options, and even developed our own.
+We learned that a successful CRM requires ongoing management across development and integration.
+We therefore chose a SaaS solution so a dedicated team manages the software while we focus on branding, marketing, product development, and managed services.

 If you're looking for a fast and efficient way to get your CRM up and running, consider scheduling a discovery call with Rubix Studios.
 Our certified CRM specialists can guide you through the available options and manage the setup and onboarding process, so you can concentrate on growing your business.